List of Aria episodes: Aria the Benedizione

-The next day, Asuka reserves time with Azusa, Ai, and Anya on Aika’s gondola.
+The next day, Asuka reserves time with Azusa, Ai, and Anya on Aika's gondola.
 Aika ponders their scheming.
 Asuka thinks that Aika stopped smiling when Akira became a Prima which is when she started mentoring Aika.
 Aika says that she appreciated learning from Akira.
 Asuka says that the museum will preserve the gondola, and then tells Aika to go to the repair shop.
 Akira is waiting there for a private retirement ceremony.
 Akira continues her earlier story.
 She followed Aika and asked her if she was running away from her responsibilities and invites her onto the gondola.
 Aika again falls asleep.
 When she wakes, she discovers Akira rowed the entire night.
 Aika conveys her anxieties around inheriting the company and becoming an Undine.
 She was inspired by her first meeting with Alicia.
 Akira tells her just to try and that will be enough to become an Undine.
-Akira had earlier discussed with Aika’s mother that she would do her best to help Aika become one.
+Akira had earlier discussed with Aika's mother that she would do her best to help Aika become one.
 Akira and Aika end up at Aria company, where Alicia gives her a hair cut.
 Aika is embarrassed to meet Alicia again.
 After leaving, Aika announces she will become an Undine.

 In the present, Akari and Alice have also arrived.
 Anya points out that there was no curse in the story so far.
 Aika then tells the story about her Prima promotion exam.
-At the end of the exam, she tells Akira that she’s not happy with the exam itself and wanted Akira to recognize her as part of the exam.
+At the end of the exam, she tells Akira that she's not happy with the exam itself and wanted Akira to recognize her as part of the exam.
 Akira sets a new exam to begin at night the day after.
 In the present, Athena and Alicia arrive.
 In the memory, Akira will run from Aika, who must steal a rose from Akira without leaving the gondola, and Aika must do it before sunrise.
 This is in parallel to the night they first interacted.
 Aika catches Akira just as the sun rises, where Akira became Prima herself.
 Aika rows them both to where they would have ended with the original exam, and Akira asks Aika to confirm she wants to become a Prima.
 Aika says that she started by wanting to be Alicia, but that she now wants to be a person who makes being normal something extraordinary.
 Akira subsequently promotes her.

 In the present, Al arrives.
 The curse was ultimately that Aika had no attachment to the history of the gondola.
-She doesn’t want to use the legend, she wants to become one herself.
+She does not want to use the legend, she wants to become one herself.
 Akira hugs her.